lottie/lottie.github.io/README.md

 The official website for [Lottie Animation Community][lac]

+#### Notes:

+- Deployed to GitHub Pages: https://lottie.github.io/
+- The design is created by https://github.com/inerds => [LAC-WebsiteUI.pdf](https://github.com/lottie/lottie.github.io/files/14061183/LAC-WebsiteUI.pdf)
+- The [Bootstrap](https://getbootstrap.com/) has been picked because [lottie-spec][] uses it

+### Features:

+> This boilerplate [gatsby-starter-blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog/) has been used as the base
+- Basic setup for a full-featured blog for news page
+- Support for an RSS feed
+- Automatic optimization of images in Markdown posts
+- Includes Gatsby Head API to allow editing site meta tags

 ## 🚀 Quick start

-This boilerplate [gatsby-starter-blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog/) has been used as the base.
+> This boilerplate [gatsby-starter-blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog/) has been used as the base.

 1.  **Start developing.**